jkingstonc/shuvel/README.md

 # shuvel
-A virtual file system for storing, archiving and updating JSON objects
+A virtual file system for storing, archiving and updating data objects